8 Best places to snorkel in cozumel

 What you’ll see

 Depending on the time of year you will see green sea turtles, large schools of horse-eye jacks and grunts, queen and French angelfish, parrotfish, sergeant majors.
-Just back On a March 2026 tour I watched a 7-inch baby sea turtle work its way along the reef wall, that was a first for me there.
+Just back on a March 2026 tour I watched a 7-inch baby sea turtle work its way along the reef wall, that was a first for me there.
 This was the kind of moment that makes me rank Columbia shallow over Palancar gardens for snorkelers specifically.

 Two snorkelers explore a colorful coral reef underwater; one wears a pink life vest and snorkel mask while the other swims nearby.